vdemario/admission-curriculum/README.md

 **For instance:**

-`yarn build --env=production --locale=pt-BR`
+`npm run build -- --env=production --locale=pt-BR`

 The final content will be saved in `build/admission-pt.json` file

 ## Testing

-- To validate the course content `yarn validate`
+- To validate the course content `npm run validate`
-- To run markdown linter `yarn mdlint`
+- To run markdown linter `npm run mdlint`
-- To run tests and pretest `yarn test`
+- To run tests and pretest `npm run test`